k-flynn-webdev/app-short-cal/README.md

 ## Create a fancy calendar pages from iCal data
     Friends: Share a easy to read calendar between friends for when you're free or busy thats data safe easy to use and quick. (free)
     Business: Share a department calendar page to easily see when is best for important meetings, eg interviews. (paid)
+- A better paper planner among friends?
+- Your saving people TIME!!!

 ### Requirements:
 - 100% secure